rtaylor02/javarchitect/_pages/contact.md

 ---
 permalink: /contact/
-title: "Contact Us"
+title: "Contact Me"
 ---

-Reach out to us at contact@javarchitect.com.
+Get in touch with me via email at contact@javarchitect.com Or connect with me in (LinkedIn)[www.linkedin.com/in/rodney-taylor-uk]!